MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - File upload, download, rename and delete is now fixed when using https in all supported browsers.
 - Fixed issue where Wi-Fi proxy can't be saved when Wi-Fi properties UI is launched from **Settings -> Network & Internet -> Status -> Properties**.
 - Addressed an issue around the removal of eSIM certificates across OS updates.
 This fix ensures that the eSIM certificates and related components are removed when updating to the 21H1 release.
 - Corrected an issue impacting preinstalled apps across OS resets.
 - Battery charging performance tuned to increase runtime when charging with increased CPU loading.
+While charging HoloLens 2 devices, if the device is detected to be running hot, the internal battery will charge more slowly to reduce heat.
+The positive tradeoff is that a device is less likely to shutdown due to thermal issues.
+So the impact for the user is that the device runs longer.
+If the device is idle and not heating up the charging will happen at the same rate as before.

 ## Windows Holographic, version 20H2 – July 2021 Update

 - Build 19041.1157

 Improvements and fixes in the update:

 - Device Portal has enhanced methods of notifying the customer when File Explorer encounters issues opening locked files.
 - File upload, download, rename and delete is now fixed when using https in all supported browsers.

 ## Windows Holographic, version 21H1 - June 2021 Update

 - Build 20348.1007

 ### OneDrive for work or school Camera Roll upload